Sudan Kirati

-Sudan Kirati is a Nepalese politician and a former Minster of Culture, Tourism and Civil Aviation of Nepal.
-He belongs to the Progressive Campaign, Nepal and is former a member of the dissolved Pratinidhi Sabha.
-In the 2017 Nepalese general election he was elected from the Bhojpur 1 constituency, securing 34,394 (56.92%) votes wwhere he got re elected in 2022.
+Sudan Kirati is a Nepalese politician and a former Mato Minister of Culture, Tourism and Civil Aviation of Nepal.
+Currently he belongs to Shram Sanskriti Party which he joined on 8 May, 2026.
+He was previously affiliated to CPN (Maoist Centre) after which he joined Pragatisheel Loktantrik Party.
+He is a former member of the dissolved Pratinidhi Sabha.
+In the 2017 Nepalese general election he was elected from the Bhojpur 1 constituency, securing 34,394 (56.92%) votes when he got re elected in 2022.